aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 ## Reorder Atoms in a Molecule or Molecular Crystal (MOLREORDER) {#c2-molreorder}

-The MOLREORDER keyword reorders the atoms in a target molecule or molecular crystal to have the same atomic order as in a template molecule.
+The MOLREORDER keyword reorders the atoms in a target molecule or all the molecules in a target molecular crystal to have the same atomic sequence as in a template molecule.
 The syntax is:
 ~~~
-MOLREORDER template.s target.s [WRITE file.s] [MOVEATOMS] [INV]
+MOLREORDER template.s target.s [WRITE file.s] [MOVEATOMS] [INV] [UMEYAMA|ULLMANN]
 ~~~
 The template molecule is in file `template.s`.
 The target structure file `target.s` must contain either a molecule or a molecular